-We have audited the financial statements of PHILIPPINE TELEGRAPH & TELEPHONE CORPORATION (the "Company"), which comprise the statements of financial position as a December 31, 2020 and 2019, and the statements of loss, statements of comprehensive loss, statements of changes in capital deficiency and statements of cash flows for the years ended December 31, 2020, 2019 and six-month period ended December 31, 2018 and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of PHILIPPINE TELEGRAPH & TELEPHONE CORPORATION (the "Company"), which comprise the statements of financial position as at December 31, 2021 and 2020, and the statements of loss, statements of comprehensive loss, statements of changes in capital deficiency and statements of cash flows for the years ended December 31, 2021, 2020, and 2019 and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2020 and 2019, and its financial performance and its cash flows years ended December 31, 2020, 2019, and six-month period ended December 31, 2018 in accordance with Philippine Financial Reporting Standards (PFRSs).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2021 and 2020, and its financial performance and its cash flows for the years ended December 31, 2021, 2020, and 2019 in accordance with Philippine Financial Reporting Standards (PFRSs).